reutrose/Nailr/README.md

 - **Request Rate Limiting:** A backend rate limiter restricts each IP address to a maximum of 1000 requests per 24 hours.
 If the limit is reached, users are redirected to a dedicated "Too Many Requests" page.

+- **Profile Picture Management:** Users can upload, update, and display profile avatars using file upload via Multer.
+Avatars are securely stored and displayed throughout the platform.

 ## 📖 Documentation

 - See [nailr-backend/README.md](./nailr-backend/README.md) for API routes and backend logic